mcneel/help-docs/_en/flamingo/5/help/documentproperties-flamingo.md

 #### Reflective
 {: #reflective-bounces}
 Determines how many levels of reflections are permitted; in other words, how many times a light ray will reflect off objects.
 A setting of 0 disables reflections.
 Higher values cause longer rendering times.
-Increase this number of there is a view that is looking at a reflective surface that bounces off an adjacent reflective and the reflections start to go completely black.
+Increase this number if there is a view that is looking at a reflective surface that bounces off an adjacent reflective and the reflections start to go completely black.

 #### Refractive
 {: #refractive-bounces}
 Determines how many levels of refractions are permitted; in other words, how many times a light ray will refract off objects.
 A setting of 0 disables refractions.
 Higher values cause longer rendering times.
-Increase this number of there is a view that looks through many layers and ultimately looks black and not look transparent.
+Increase this number if there is a view that looks through many layers and ultimately looks black and not look transparent.

 #### Indirect
 {: #indirect-bounces}